CodecoolKrakow20161/ccms/README.md

 #### Getting started

-After you clone repo to your local computer, navigate to newly created directory and do the following:
+After you clone repo to your local computer, navigate to newly created directory and do the following steps:

-1. Create Virtualenv environment directory inside the project
+1. Create Virtualenv

    ```
    $ virtualenv env
    ```

-   This will create `env` directory inside of your project.
+   This will create `env` directory inside project.
 Don't worry, it's ignored by GIT by default.

-2. Activate Virtualenv environment
+2. Activate Virtualenv for the project

    ```
    $ source ./env/bin/activate